solomiiasabat/react-weather-forecast/README.md

 - Type your city in a search engine.
 - App recognizes only cities written in ENGLISH.
 - App is not case-sensitive.
 Uppercase and lowercase letters mean the same here.
+- Kyiv is set as a default city.